007) Spacecave One by Jake Parker, finished January 19

 006) The Antler Boy and Other Stories by Jake Parker, finished January 19

 Jake's Kickstarter was a massive success and I suppose I get a little credit for that.
 I did not remember before opening my package that I had pledged at a level to get the sketchbook as well as the collection.
 (Honestly, I'm not sure I did but I'm too lazy to check.
-I'm not sure I would rather believe I gave Jake more money or that he gave me a book just because he loves me.)
+I'm not sure I would rather believe I gave Jake more money or that he gave me a book just because he loves me.)immediately

 (Also, I should maybe admit in case I'm coming off disingenuous, Jake gave me a bit of credit in the acknowledgements for talking him into making "The Star Thrower"---but that's a bit ridiculous since I totally underpaid him.
 You're a good sport, Jake!
 Thanks for playing!
 Someday I'll be actually worth your time monetarily!)